 - Distinguished Alumni Award 2014, The University of Toledo College of Law

-- Government Enforcement and Litigation Trends, 2017 Consumer Financial Services Symposium, 4 December 2017
+- Speaker, Government Enforcement and Litigation Trends, 2017 Consumer Financial Services Symposium, Washington, D.C., December 2017.

 - “Recognizing the 50th Anniversary of the Fair Housing Act and its Impact on the Mortgage Lending Industry,” 22nd Annual CRA & Fair Lending Colloquium, 5 November 2018

 - “Fair Lending Enforcement in the First 100 Days of the Trump Administration,” Mortgage Compliance Magazine, May 2017

 - “BankThink Trump Has Opportunity to Restore Balance in Fair Lending Cases,” American Banker, 7 February 2017